St. Mark’s Mid-East Working Group

 Read the Mid-East Working Group’s charter, which includes an addendum on the “Scriptural and Ecclesiastical Context” for our work.

-Episcopal Diocese of Washington, Jerusalem Partnership
+Episcopal Diocese of Jerusalem

 Since 1989, St Mark’s has forged significant links with people in Honduras.
 Through youth and adult trips, friendships have flourished as St Mark’s parishioners worked side by side with farmers, helping them establish sustainable agriculture techniques.
 Read a brief history of this program.